Breathing new life into Bodie

 Likewise, David and Diane Herrand both live in Smith Valley, but Bodie remains a special part of their lives.
 In the late 1990s they honeymooned at the ghost town on a cold, May day.
 Since then they both became active members of the foundation.

 “It’s fun to dress up in period costumes,” Diane Herrand said as they strolled down the main street, stopping to talk with visitors and friends and allowing the curious to take photographs.

 This love for detail, though, has been leading the restoration of certain areas of Bodie.
 Studivant said it has been interesting to look at old census records and see the different people who lived in Mono County in the mid to late 1800s and the first 40 years of the 1900s.
 Studivant said some of the early stories spun out of Bodie may have been exaggerated.

-“We’re protecting Bodie’s future by preserving its past,” Studivant said before a small group of people who had assembled for his talk on the town’s preservation at this year’s Bodie Days.
+“We’re protecting Bodie’s future by preserving its past,” Studivant said before a small group of people who had assembled for his talk on the town’s preservation at last month’s Bodie Days.
 “We’re raising awareness to the state of California that we need stabilization for the buildings.
 With a winter storm last year, we had a building blow over.”